skoppisetty/SimpleDb/README.md

 			6. We scan the database to check for the updated new record (total records should be 60175 + 1 (i.e 60176))
 			7. We also check the cnf filter results, which should return 30 rows for lineitem table.

-2. test.out - Given test script to run the code(load, scan and scan with filter(CNF should be provided)) for various database tables.
+2. test - Given test script to run the code(load, scan and scan with filter(CNF should be provided)) for various database tables.
 3. main - given starting version of main.o - reads the records from lineitem.tbl and prints the records matching the CNF.

 Settings: